 • Sites conveniently located close to the family bathroom

-• They also teamed up with Emma from The Wiggles to create a social script for autistic people and their families to prepare for a holiday
+• They also teamed up with then Emma from The Wiggles (now Emma Memma), to create a social script for autistic people and their families to prepare for a holiday

-Also, of note for families of children with autism, Big 4 Renmark Riverfront in South Australia – generated a huge amount of media attention when it launched its sensory room in late 2018.
-Reilly’s Room, as it’s known, was carefully designed in close consultation with an occupational therapist, a specialist autism teacher, and autism spectrum disorder (ASD) parents.
+Also, of note for families of autistic children, Big 4 Renmark Riverfront in South Australia – generated a huge amount of media attention when it launched its sensory room in late 2018.
+Reilly’s Room, as it’s known, was carefully designed in close consultation with an occupational therapist, a specialist autism teacher, and parents of autistic children.
 The facility is set up for use by one family at a time for the comfort and benefit of the user and includes a freestanding hammock, crash mat and weighted blankets and cushions, projector lamps, a gym ball, activity boxes and more.

 As with our camp site tips, it’s always best to call ahead before making a confirmed booking to ensure that the facilities offered do indeed meet your needs.

 Visit www.big4.com.au to start your search and also consider Reflections Holiday Parks; another provider of holiday accommodation with a number of parks around the country that have accessible features – reflectionsholidayparks.com.au.

 START SMALL AND FAIRLY LOCAL